goinnn/django-multiselectfield/README.rst

 Django has no built-in way to add support for custom fields.

-You can see it in `example project <https://github.com/goinnn/django-multiselectfield/blob/65376239ae7491414f896adb4d314349ff7c2667/example/app/apps.py#L52>`_.
+You can see it in the `example project <https://github.com/goinnn/django-multiselectfield/blob/65376239ae7491414f896adb4d314349ff7c2667/example/app/apps.py#L52>`_.
 Log in to the Django admin in the sample project using the following credentials: user-readonly / DMF-123.

-This code is inspired for django code.
+This code is inspired by django code.
 It is possible that for other versions of Django you may need to adapt it.

 .. code-block:: python